mat7ias/awesome-golem/README.md

 1. Installation: `curl -sSf https://join.golem.network/as-provider | bash -`
 2. Start the Golem Sneak Peak provider release: `golemsp run`
 3. DONE!
 Your node should now be running, Check your node's status with `golemsp status`

-## Tools

-- [golem-ortools](https://github.com/Doc-Saintly/golem-ortools) - uses the or-tools Constraint Programming library to solve problems on the golem network.
-- [golem-jtr](https://github.com/hhio618/golem-jtr) - run John The Ripper on Golem Nodes to recover a password
-- [gvm-vim](https://github.com/canokaue/gvm-vim) - A golemized docker image for compiling the most loved vim editor

 ## 💸 Testnet NGNT and Ether